-- Prior to establishing STR, the operator shall obtain a special use permit in accordance with Article 42 of this Zoning Law, except as otherwise provided in Section 4 hereof.
+- 1. Prior to establishing an STR, the operator shall obtain a special use permit in accordance with Article 42 of this Zoning Law.
 Written consent from the property owner shall be required as part of the special use permit application materials. - A special use permit shall be required for each individual dwelling unit intended to be used for STR purposes, regardless of building or property configuration.
 For example, a three-family home where all three dwelling units are proposed to operate as STRs shall require the issuance of three separate special use permits. - 3.
-A special use permit for an STR operation shall be valid for a period of 24 months from the date of issue and must be renewed prior to expiration for the property to continue to be used for such purposes. - 4.
-Operators that have previously been granted an operating permit for an STR under the Zoning Law in effect at the time of the granting of such permit, or that are seeking renewal of a special use permit for an existing STR under this Zoning Law, shall be entitled to a special use permit for such STR upon application therefore, made in accordance with Article 42 of this Zoning Law, subject only to inspection and approval by the CEO, except that site plan review may be required if exterior building or site changes are proposed. - 5.
-Applications for an STR that are not renewals or based on an operating permit previously issued, shall be considered on a first-come first-served basis, to the extent that such applications exceed the number of available STR's. - 6.
-A special use permit issued for an STR operation is not transferable to a new owner.
-The new owner of an STR property must file a new application in accordance with the terms of this Section if such property is to continue to be used for STR purposes.
+Special use permit applications for STRs shall be reviewed and issued on a two-year cycle, with renewal and/or initial applications accepted from January 1 to 31.
+The first cycle of STR applications shall begin January 1, 2022. - 4.
+A special use permit for an STR operation shall be valid for a period of 24 months from the date of issue and must be renewed prior to expiration for the property to continue to be used for such purposes. - 5.
+Existing, previously approved STRs under this Zoning Law shall be subject to inspection by the CEO prior to renewal of a special use permit.
+STRs seeking permit renewal may not be site plan review, provided no exterior building or site changes are proposed. - 6.
+Where the number of special use permits for STRs is limited by the provisions of this Zoning Law, a waiting list shall be created.
+All submitted applications during the processing period shall be reviewed and decided upon in accordance with Article 42 of this Zoning Law.
+Where the number of applications approved exceeds that of the permits available, the applicants will be randomly selected and issued permits until all such permits are assigned.

-- 7. No special use permit for an STR operation shall be issued for any owners and/or operators that have had a permit revoked for such use within the last 24 months. - 8.
-STR owners and/or operators found to be operating in violation with this Zoning Law, with or without a permit, shall lose eligibility to apply for a permit for a period of four (4) years from the date of the third violation. - 9.
+- 7. A special use permit issued for an STR operation is not transferable to a new owner.
+The new owner of an STR property must file a new application in accordance with the terms of this Section if such property is to continue to be used for STR purposes. - 8.
+All existing, previously approved STR properties are considered pre-existing, non-conforming uses as of the effective date of this Zoning Law, subject to permitting requirements and non-transferability provisions of this Zoning Law. - 9.
+No special use permit for an STR operation shall be issued for any owners and/or operators that have had a permit revoked for such use within the last 24 months. - 10.
+STR owners and/or operators found to be operating in violation with this Zoning Law, with or without a permit, shall lose eligibility to apply for a permit for a period of four (4) years from the date of the third violation. - 11.
 No STR operation shall be permitted on any property that is in violation of this Zoning Law or the NYS Building Code.